AbhinavDeokuliar/Movie_search_website/README.md

 ## 🛠️ Built With

 - [React](https://reactjs.org/) - A JavaScript library for building user interfaces
-- [TMDb API](https://www.themoviedb.org/documentation/api) - The API used to fetch movie data
+- [OMDb API](https://www.omdbapi.com) - The API used to fetch movie data

 ## 🤝 Contributing